 Chances are that there are more efficient ways to accomplish many of your business tasks.
 Technology moves fast, and the loss of efficient processes is a hidden cost.
 If you have an outdated accounting system, it redirects resources into maintenance instead of allowing you to focus that money and energy on solving real problems.

 An ERP system can help business owners manage a growing company.
-If your current systems are not integrating well, or incrementally increasing maintenance fees and limited-user license fees are adding up as the team’s headcount grows, you may be dealing with business systems that cannot scale well.
-ERP software will support and streamline your team’s growth – not hinder it or generate more work.
+You can easily find impediments to the growth of your company: inability to integrate well; incrementally increasing maintenance fees; limited-user license fees are adding up as the team’s headcount grows.
+If you are struggling to expand, you may be dealing with business systems that cannot scale well.
+An ideal ERP software will support and streamline your team’s growth – not hinder it or generate more work.

 Customers, suppliers and partners expect direct access to billing, shipping and inventory data.
 They don’t want to call someone to get this information and business owners don’t want to generate unnecessary customer service calls.
 Older systems sometimes aren’t designed for multiple user access and may be less customer-service oriented.
 An ERP solution can provide instant, anywhere access with real-time information.
 If you’re not providing that business value, your competitors might have an edge on you.